|Extent of IFRS application||Status||Additional Information|

-The IASB and the Accounting Standards Board of Japan (ASBJ) have been working together to achieve convergence of IFRS Standards and Japanese Generally Accepted Accounting Principles (GAAP) since 2005.
+The Board and the ASBJ have been working together to achieve convergence of IFRS Standards and Japanese Generally Accepted Accounting Principles (GAAP) since 2005.
 This work was formalised in 2007 with the ‘Tokyo Agreement’.
 The MoU between the IASB and the ASBJ has been superseded by Japan's membership of the Accounting Standards Advisory Forum (ASAF).

 If the jurisdiction has NOT made a public statement supporting the move towards a single set of accounting standards and/or towards IFRS Standards as that set of standards, explain the jurisdiction's general position towards the adoption of IFRS Standards in the jurisdiction.